 Communication from the White House has always been important and press briefings provide loads of raw information that you might find useful for papers, articles, and projects.
 Citing a White House press briefing might seem difficult—but it’s easier than it seems.
-Regardless of whether you want to cite a White House press briefing in MLA, APA or Chicago, we have some handy tips to help make the process a little easier for you.
+Regardless of whether you want to cite a White House press briefing in MLA format, APA format, or Chicago, we have some handy tips to help make the process a little easier for you.

 When citing a White House press briefing, you must take the following pieces of information into account: